10 Free Attractions in New Jersey

 354 Stockton St., Princeton, NJ

-Explore the stately halls of historic Drumthwacket, which is not only a house museum but the official residence of the governor of New Jersey.
+Explore the stately halls of historic Drumthwacket, which is not only a museum but the official residence of the governor of New Jersey.
 The land was once owned by William Penn, and the mansion itself dates back to the early 1800s, when Charles Smith Olden, a state senator and then governor, lived in the residence.
 Be sure to make a reservation in advance for the free guided tour.
 Free parking is also available.

 Heritage Glass Museum